-Preliminary Findings - Housing
+Key Findings - Housing

-- Finding safe and affordable housing ranked as the most critical need by the community. - Renters are especially cost-burdened, with 45% of renters spending more than 30% of their income on housing. - Families are increasingly priced out from buying homes in Austin and Travis County. - More than 28,500 families are on the Housing Authority of the City of Austin's waiting list for Public Housing.
-1,200 families are waiting for a Housing Choice Voucher (Section 8 housing).
-More than 80% of those families are extremely low-income.
+- Finding safe and affordable housing ranked as the most critical need by the community.
+35% of households spend more than 30% on housing costs.
+Renters are especially cost-burdened--45% of renters spend more than 30% their income. - Moderate and low-income families are increasingly priced out from buying homes in Austin and Travis County.
+Between 2011 and 2016, home prices increased nearly 50%, compared to an increase of 9% in median family income. - More than 28,500 families are on the waiting list for Public Housing.
+1,200 families are waiting for a Housing Choice Voucher. - Over 7,000 people experience homelessness in Travis County.